Mohamed Abicha

 Mohamed Abicha (born 16 January 1980) is a Moroccan volleyball player.

 Career highlights

-Alongside Zouheir El Graoui, Abicha won the gold medal at the 2017 African Beach Volleyball Championships in Maputo and the 2019 African Beach Volleyball Championships in Abuja, the bronze medal at the 2019 All-Africa Beach Games in Sal and the silver medal at the 2019 African Games in Rabat.
+Alongside Zouheir El Graoui, Abicha won the gold medal at the 2017 African Beach Volleyball Championships in Maputo and the 2019 African Beach Volleyball Championships in Abuja, a bronze medal at the 2019 All-Africa Beach Games in Sal and the silver medal at the 2019 African Games in Rabat.

 2020 Tokyo Summer Olympics

 Abicha represented Morocco at the 2020 Summer Olympics alongside Zouheir El Graoui.
 The duo were defeated in all three beach volleyball events.